jkeam/alien_language/README.md

 I wanted to initially use this [trie](https://github.com/tyler/trie) but it took me way too long to try and figure out how to make their API work they way I wanted, so I finally just ended up implementing my own trie (tree.rb and node.rb) that exposed the operations I wanted.

 My tries themselves are very simple.
 They consists of nodes, where each node contains the letter as well as a hash of subsequent letters to subsequent node.
-Because I use hashes, each insertion is a constant time operation performed every time for each unique letter in a unique sequence.
-Retrieval is also a constant time operation that I need to perform at most, n times for a given unique search pattern.
-Often, the comparisons are less than that because as I walk a given pattern, if I find a letter does not exist in any of my tries, I can terminate checking that pattern and any permutations that arise from that base pattern.

 ## Analysis